From 1st November 2017, our school is part of the Durham and Newcastle Learning Trust (company number 10847279).

 I look forward to supporting the school in its progress into the new academy status and beyond and hope to represent the parent view within my councillor role.

-Mr Simon Smith – Parent Councillor
+Mr Simon Smith – Co-Opted Councillor

 As a father of three children attending Egglescliffe CE Primary School, I was pleased to accept the role as Parent Councillor in March 2018.
 Our children enjoy their time at school and have developed many strong friendships within the school.
 They take an active part in many activities offered through the school and regularly attend St. John’s Church.